 Mutual Fund Tax Guide

-Calamos announces the mutual funds to make capital gains distributions for 2014.
-For a list of long- and short-term capital gains click here.
+Calamos announces the mutual funds capital gains distributions in 2016.
+For a list of long- and short-term estimated capital gains click here.

-Download the Calamos 8937 form for the organizational actions in Calamos Global Total Return Fund (CGO), Calamos Global Dynamic Income Fund (CHW) and Calamos Strategic Total Return Fund (CSQ) for returns of capital distributions during the fiscal year ended 10/31/2014 (Calamos Convertible Opportunities and Income Fund (CHI) and Calamos Convertible High Income Fund (CHY) did not have returns of capital distributions during the period).
+Download the Calamos 8937 form for the organizational actions in Calamos Convertible Opportunities & Income Fund (CHI), Calamos Convertible & High Income Fund (CHY), Calamos Global Dynamic Income Fund (CHW), Calamos Strategic Total Return Fund (CSQ), Calamos Global Total Return Fund (CGO) for returns of capital distributions during the fiscal year ended 10/31/2015.
 To download the return forms click here.

 You'll need to know the character of your distributions to prepare your taxes.
 Income distributions are income you received as a result of a regular fund distribution paid from fund earnings.
 Capital gains distributions are paid to shareholders of a fund out of the capital gains from the sale of the holdings in the fund's portfolio.
 Qualified dividends are dividends that are taxed at a lower rate of 15%, or 5% for those in the 15% or lower tax bracket, rather than the higher marginal rates applicable to ordinary income.

 Income you earn from your mutual funds and closed-end funds may be taxed by the IRS.
 These links will take you to information about income, capital gains and qualified dividends issued by your funds.